 - Watch what you eat: A balanced diet is not just nourishing but nurtures you.
 Dump the junk food to the healthy alternative – exchange a bag of chips with fresh cut fruits.

-- Exercise: The body needs a workout to not just be in shape but to energize itself for a more productive day ahead.
+- Exercise: The body needs a workout to not just be in shape but to energize itself and overcome laziness for a more productive day ahead.

 - Stay positive: A good pep talk and positive thoughts as you begin your day go a long way to fight lazy times and strange stares.